Are your Finances holding out?

-Looking back, the employer’s goal is to get the employee working and minimize company cost.
+Looking back, the employer’s goal is to get the employee working and minimize company costs.
 A third party, such as a trusted friend or lawyer, might have been a better choice.
-I was ill, in a great deal of pain, living off minimal state disability benefits and credit cards.
-I was not able to really fend for myself.
+In a great deal of pain, living off minimal state disability benefits and credit cards; I was not able to really fend for myself.
 I inadvertently confided in someone I thought a friend.
-Seems so simple now to know to be careful who you give detailed personal information to.
+It seems so simple now to know to be careful who you give detailed personal information to.
 I wasn’t really thinking clearly due to how initially ill I was and didn’t realize it at the time.

 Taking money out of my 401K to pay off medical bills and credit cards wasn’t a good idea either.
 I later found out I could have borrowed against my retirement account before I resigned with a great deal less penalty.
 I also could have gone to an agency such as Consumer Credit Counseling to arrange payments with less interest and fewer penalties.
 As a single woman with a long history of medical expenses, even with good insurance, I didn’t exactly have a backup plan for finances.Things you should do before making financial decisions with #chronicillness #longtermillness Click To Tweet